Astrokrp/Resume-Using-LaTeX/README.md

 ## Creating my Resume using LaTeX which is ATS friendly.

-* Constructive Critisism will be appriciated.
+* Constructive Criticism will be appriciated.
 * You can find the code for the Resume in "Code for Resume" file.